parkersruth/parkersruth.github.io/content/_index.md

   portrait of Parker Ruth in a research lab
 {{< /image >}}

 I am a first-year Computer Science PhD student at Stanford University supported by a National Science Foundation Graduate Research Fellowship.
 My research lies in the intersection of computing, engineering, and medicine.
+I have been fortunate to work with [Dr. Scott Delp](https://nmbl.stanford.edu/people/scott-delp/), [Dr. Michael Snyder](https://med.stanford.edu/snyderlab/about.html), and [Dr. James Landay](https://www.landay.org/).

 I earned  undergraduate degrees in computer engineering and bioengineering from the University of Washington in Seattle.
 As a member of the [UbiComp Lab](https://ubicomplab.cs.washington.edu/) advised by [Dr. Shwetak Patel](https://ubicomplab.cs.washington.edu/members/), I explored applications of computing tools to improve the quality and accessibility of healthcare, including mobile health, wearables, and population health.